ionic-team/ionic-framework/core/src/components/accordion/readme.md

 # ion-accordion

-Accordions provide collapsable sections in your content to reduce vertical space while providing a way of organizing and grouping information. `ion-accordion` should be grouped inside `ion-accordion-group` components.
+Accordions provide collapsible sections in your content to reduce vertical space while providing a way of organizing and grouping information.
+All `ion-accordion` components should be grouped inside `ion-accordion-group` components.

 ## Anatomy